 Bikes vary widely in cost, style, size and weight too, all of which should be factors when looking for a means of transporting them.
-You probably won’t want to risk carrying your expensive super bike on a rack that costs less than one of its ultra-light tires.
+You probably won’t want to risk carrying your road bike on a rack that costs less than one of its ultra-light tyres.

-Also consider practicality: whether the rack will suit your needs now and in the future; ease of use — how easy it is to fit to the vehicle and load; security — whether it holds the bikes safely and locks the bikes and to the vehicle; and how much storage space it will take up when not in use.
+Also consider practicality: whether the rack will suit your needs now and in the future; ease of use – how easy it is to fit to the vehicle and load; security – whether it holds the bikes safely and locks the bikes to the rack and the vehicle; and how much storage space it will take up when not in use.

 Roof-mounted bike racks

-Most roof racks consist of feet that attach to your vehicle’s roof, and cross bars that the accessories attach to.
-Bike racks for roof racks vary between ones that require front wheel removal and racks that allow both wheels to remain on the bike.
+Most roof racks consist of feet that attach to your vehicle’s roof, and cross bars to which the accessories attach.
+Bike racks for roof racks vary between ones that require front-wheel removal and racks that allow both wheels to remain on the bike.

-Either option likely uses integrated locks to lock your bike to the rack.
-And, of course, the rack is locked to the bars and the bars are locked to your vehicle.
+Either option often includes integrated locks to secure your bike to the rack.
+And, of course, the rack is locked to the bars, and the bars are locked to your vehicle.

-While not permanent, roof racks generally stay on your vehicle all the time because they are hugely versatile — being able to add and remove sport-specific accessories lets you carry bikes, kayaks, skis, SUP boards, cargo boxes, etc.
+While not permanent, roof racks generally stay on your vehicle all the time because they are hugely versatile – being able to add and remove sport-specific accessories enables you to carry bikes, kayaks, skis, SUP boards, cargo boxes, etc.

-Basically, any big, bulky item is fair game for a roof rack, even ladders, lumber and other non-sports items.
+Basically, any big, bulky item is fair game for a roof rack, even ladders, lumber and other non-sport items.

-Pros: Super versatile for all kinds of gear hauling; one of the most secure racks available; doesn’t hinder access to any doors/boot/hatch/tailgate.
+- Pros: Super-versatile for all kinds of gear hauling; one of the most secure rack types available; doesn’t hinder access to any doors/boot/hatch/tailgate

-Cons: Drive under something low if you’ve forgotten about your bikes and you could wreck all your bikes and damage your vehicle; you’re also adding aero-drag to your vehicle, so fuel consumption will likely increase.
+- Cons: Drive under something low if you’ve forgotten about your bikes and you could wreck them and damage your vehicle; you’re also adding aero drag to your vehicle, so fuel consumption will likely increase

 Thule ProRide 598